akhilchibber/Bean-Leaf-Lesions-Classification/README.md

 ## Purpose
 This project serves as an educational tool for understanding and applying deep learning techniques in a real-world context.
 It demonstrates how machine learning can aid in crucial tasks like agricultural disease detection, providing valuable insights for crop management.

+## Getting Started
+To get started with this project:

+1. Clone this repository to your local machine.
+2. Ensure you have Jupyter Notebook installed and running.
+3. Install the required dependencies.
+4. Download the "Bean Leaf Lesions Classification Dataset" and place it in the designated directory.
+5. Open and run the Jupyter Notebook "Bean-Leaf-Lesions.ipynb" to train and evaluate the model.

 ## Contributing
 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: